STANDARD CHARTERED BANK GROUP RECRUITMENT PRIVACY STATEMENT

 - video, photographic images or audio recordings submitted or made as part of the recruitment process.

-We may also process sensitive or special personal data where relevant to the recruitment process, including where necessary to accommodate any disability needs.
+We may also process sensitive or special Personal Data where relevant to the recruitment process and where country laws permit us to do so, including where necessary to accommodate any special requirements.

 - criminal record;